HomeArticles › Silverado Exhaust Drone Fix

 ModManual Team20258 min read · Fix Guide · Chevy Silverado

+The Silverado 5.3 exhaust drone problem affects more owners than almost any other modification complaint.
 If you've installed an aftermarket exhaust on your Silverado 5.3L and now have a persistent low-frequency hum at 60–75 mph, you're in very good company.
+Knowing how to fix exhaust drone Silverado owners experience starts with diagnosis.
 This is one of the most discussed issues in the Silverado modification community and there are specific reasons why this platform is more prone to drone than many others.

 The 5.3L V8 with the DoD (Displacement on Demand) system — which deactivates four cylinders at light loads to save fuel — changes the exhaust frequency significantly when switching between 4-cylinder and 8-cylinder mode.
 Many aftermarket exhausts drone specifically in 4-cylinder mode because they weren't tuned for the frequency characteristics of a half-deactivated V8.